 If your product has trouble finding or connecting to a wireless

-connecting the product via Wi-Fi Protected Setup (WPS) and the
+- If you are connecting the product via Wi-Fi Protected Setup

-minutes of pressing the WPS button on your router.
-Hold down the
+panel within 2 minutes of pressing the WPS button on your

 - Make sure to